 Feeling amped about the prospects of reverse hair washing?
 Here are a few of our favorite conditioners and shampoos to help maximize the volume and shine factor.

-Limp locks don't stand a chance against this haircare team from Biolage.
-Developed with fine-haired folks in mind, it helps plump up your strands while providing long-lasting, bouncy volume.
+Limp locks don't stand a chance against the Volume Bloom Conditioner and Shampoo from Biolage Professional.
+Inspired by nature’s expanding cotton flower, it helps plump up your strands while providing bounce, shine, and weightless moisture.

-This combo from Shu Uemura Art Of Hair will help you forget flat hair days.
+Shu Uemura Art Of Hair’s deepsea water-infused Muroto Volume Conditioner and Shampoo will help you forget flat hair days.
 While the conditioner infuses long-lasting volume and lightweight hydration, the shampoo gently cleanses for hair that looks full, voluminous, and gorgeous.

 Kérastase Densifique Fondant Densite Conditioner & Bain Densité Shampoo

-Kérastase’s Fondant Densite Conditioner has a unique, gel-like consistency that won't ever weigh your strands down.
+Kérastase’s Densifique Fondant Densité Conditioner has a unique, gel-like consistency that won't ever weigh your strands down.
 In addition to creating the look of fuller, thicker hair, it also helps with detangling and smoothing so your hair is more manageable.
-Follow up with the Bain Densité Shampoo, which contains Power Renewal Complex + Ceramide technology to help restore the strength of your hair fiber with each wash.
+Follow up with the range’s Bain Densité Shampoo, which contains hyaluronic acid, gluco peptide, and ceramides to plump and strengthen your hair fiber with each wash.